Iterative methods for k-Hessian equations: Introduction

 Let $u^0$ be a sufficiently close initial guess to the smooth solution $u$ of \eqref{k-H1}.
 Consider the iterative method

 where $ \{S_k^{ij}(D^2 u^0) \}$ is a matrix which generalizes the cofactor matrix of $D^2 u^0$.

-We prove the convergence of \eqref{broyden} at the continuous level in H$\ddot{\text{o}}$lder spaces and a quadratic convergence rate for the standard finite difference discretization.
-The quadratic convergence rate in the case of the Monge-Amp\`ere equation was only known as ''formally second order accurate'' \cite{Benamou2010}.
+We prove the convergence of \eqref{broyden} at the continuous level in H$\ddot{\text{o}}$lder spaces.
+A discrete version of \eqref{broyden} is also shown to converge to a solution of a 9-point stencil discretization of \eqref{k-H1}.
+This establishes the local existence and uniqueness of a discrete solution.
+In addition the convergence rate of the discretization is shown to be quadratic.

+It is reasonable to expect that the discrete version of the iterative method \eqref{broyden} will retrieve the correct solution when it is smooth and non degenerate.
+As with Newton's method it is not effective for non smooth and degenerate solutions.
+For these, we advocate iterative methods like the subharmonicity preserving iterations described below.
+The discrete version of \eqref{broyden} is used in this paper to prove the local solvability of the 9-point scheme when $u$ is smooth and non degenerate.
+These results form a building block of a theory which explains why standard discretizations work for non smooth solutions \cite{Awanou-Std-fd-jsc}.
+In addition results for smooth solutions are also needed for the analysis of hybrid schemes where the 9 point scheme is used in part of the region where the solution is smooth and a monotone scheme elsewhere \cite{AwanouHybrid}.